 FAQs

 • Once our 501(c)(3) status is approved, we’ll begin interviewing for founding board members.
 In the meantime, we’re forming a founding working team to help lay the groundwork.
-We’re looking for people who are fully aligned with the vision we’ve established and are excited to contribute their time, energy, and ideas.
-Members of the working team should be able to commit to meeting regularly for 2 to 3 hours each week as we continue building this school together.
-We’re especially in need of support with fundraising and securing a physical location, so if you have experience in these areas or connections to land, property, or funding sources, we’d love to hear from you!
+We’re looking for people who are fully aligned with the vision we’ve established and are excited to contribute their time and energy.
+Members of the working team should be able to commit to meeting regularly for 2–3 hours each week as we continue building this school together.

-• If you have any concerns about whether this school will be the right fit for your child, we encourage you to reach out and talk with us before joining the working group.
-These conversations help us better understand your child’s needs, and help you understand if this will be a school where they’ll be appropriately supported to thrive.
+• If you have any concerns about whether this school will be a good fit for your child, we encourage you to reach out and talk with us.
+These conversations help us understand your child’s needs and explore whether this will be a place where they can feel supported and thrive.

 • Private schools in California are required to adhere to the state's immunizations laws, meaning they must ensure students are vaccinated.
 And since 2016, all California schools, public or private, have been legally mandated to eliminate personal belief exemptions.
 Medical exemptions are allowed, but they require medical documentation from a licensed physician.